Te Kura Summer School

 It is your responsibility to return work regularly so you can achieve your learning goals.

-10 February 2022 is the final day you can submit work to ensure your Te Kura Summer School credits count towards your 2021 school year and included on your 2021 Record of Achievement.
+9 February 2024 is the final day you can submit work to ensure your Te Kura Summer School credits count towards your 2023 school year and are included on your 2023 Record of Achievement.
 This is especially important for students requiring University Entrance.

 Please make sure you factor in time for your kaiako (teacher) to mark your work and provide feedback.
 Remember that you may have to resubmit work, and your marks may be moderated by a second kaiako.
-Please don't leave your first submission of work until 10 February, as this will not allow time for any resubmissions.
+Please don't leave your first submission of work until the last day, as this will not allow time for any resubmissions.

 What if I don’t finish my assessments in time?